Getting your Trinity Audio player ready...

 “Hellie, I said slow down a little more.”

-The last time she became this uncontrollable, she was protecting me from a spying supernatural moth.
-So this time I trusted her instincts, but I had no idea where this would lead.
+The last time she became this determined, she was protecting me from a spying supernatural familiar.
+So this time I trusted her instincts to act.

 “Hellie, when we catch up to him, we talk.”